-The Clearlight Premier models focus exclusively on far-infrared.
-However, the Clearlight Sanctuary models also offer near and mid infrared wavelengths, which I consider bonus wavelengths, each with their own unique benefits.
-Here’s a breakdown of each:
+- Clearlight Sanctuary – These models create far infrared also offer near and mid-infrared wavelengths, which I consider bonus wavelengths, each with their own unique benefits

-Mid-Infrared – While the far wave heats up the body’s core quickly to produce a detoxifying sweat, the mid wave penetrates the soft tissue to increase of the delivery of oxygen and nutrients.
+While the far wave heats up the body’s core quickly to produce a detoxifying sweat, the mid-wave penetrates the soft tissue to increase of the delivery of oxygen and nutrients.

-Near-Infrared – Helps raise core body temperature and relax muscles.
-Supports collagen production.
+Near-infrared helps raise our core body temperature and relax muscles.
+It also supports collagen production.
 However, like mid-infrared, it doesn’t have the resonant frequency that far infrared does.